 Can I Drive an Electric Scooter Without a License in Canada?

-Find out if it's legal to drive an electric scooter without a license in Canada.
-Learn about the laws for these vehicles and how to drive safely.
+Find out if you can legally drive an electric scooter without a license in Canada.
+Learn about the laws and regulations related to owning and operating an electric scooter.

 Can I Drive an Electric Scooter Without a License in Canada?